nodebox/emrg.be/projects/index.md

 body: projects-overview
 title: Research Projects
 ---
-**EMRG** research activities include individual PhD dissertations funded by the Sint Lucas School of Arts and the University of Antwerp, cutting-edge art &amp; science projects with competively acquired funding, and shorter projects involving external partners and companies.
+**EMRG** research activities include individual PhD dissertations funded by the Sint Lucas Antwerpen School of Arts and the University of Antwerp, cutting-edge art &amp; science projects with competively acquired funding, and shorter projects involving external partners and companies.

 Current projects
 ----------------